Ecopsychologist, Poet, Climate Activist

-Chris Hoffman is an ecopsychologist and poet with a professional
+Chris Hoffman is an ecopsychologist, poet, and climate activist

 background in organization development (applied group psychology) and

-Chris is the author of three books of poetry: Cairns, Realization Point, and On the Way.
-His poetry has appeared in national publications including Appalachia, The Christian Science Monitor, The Climbing Art, Sea Kayaker, Spiritus, Sufi Journal, and The Chrysalis Reader, and in the anthologies The Soul Unearthed and EarthLight: Spiritual Wisdom for an Ecological Age.
+Chris is also the author of four books of poetry: Cairns, Realization Point, On the Way, and Son of the Earth.
+His poetry has appeared in national publications including Appalachia, The Christian Science Monitor, The Climbing Art, Sea Kayaker, Spiritus, Sufi Journal, and The Chrysalis Reader, and in the anthologies The Soul Unearthed and EarthLight: Spiritual Wisdom for an Ecological Age and So Many Voices.
 He enjoys performing his poetry both solo and in music and dance collaborations.
-The Afro-pop band Monkey Siren has recorded his lyrics on two CD’s.
+His poetry deals with themes of nature, relationship, and spirit.

-Chris now devotes most of his time to poetry and to volunteer work related to keeping a livable climate through putting a price on carbon and transitioning to renewable energy.
+Now retired, Chris devotes most of his time to writing and to volunteer work for social justice and a livable climate through putting a price on carbon and transitioning to renewable energy.

-Chris is a long-time student of Zen and T’ai Chi and is interested in
+Chris is a long-time practitioner of Zen and T’ai Chi and has studied

-traditional healing practices and sacred dance.
+traditional psycho-spiritual healing practices and sacred dance.
 His wilderness

 experience includes backpacking, mountaineering, sea kayaking, and river running.
 With his wife he completed the 500-mile pilgrimage across northern Spain along the Camino de Santiago.
 He and his wife live in Boulder, Colorado.
 They have one adult